umeding/CS391-in-class/testing/pytest/README.md

 * Verify that `pytest` finds and runs the test, and that it passes (it should show 1 passed).
 If it fails, debug the test or the function code.

-## Step 3: Task 2 - Testing Edge Cases & Expected Errors
+## Task 2: Testing Edge Cases and Expected Errors

 Add the following test functions to test_operations.py: